How One of America's Fastest Growing Real Estate Teams Uses Dotloop To Fuel Its Record-Breaking Success

 Multiple Business Lines

 The name Five Doors comes from the company’s intention to be the market leader in the related areas of residential real estate, mortgage, title and escrow, insurance, and real estate investing.
 Companies that can provide the multiple services required to complete a real estate transaction not only make it simpler for their clients but are able to earn significantly more revenue from each deal.
 A real estate lead that also brings in a home loan, title insurance, and a new homeowner’s policy is worth much more than one that simply results in a home sale.

 The Secret To Mega Growth: The Right People Supported By The Best Technology

-Though Campbell and his team first developed the systems that would lead to fast expansion, they designed them to support properly motivated and trained people.
-Real estate will always be a person-to-person business, and Campbell readily admits that the Five Doors system is not a reinvention of the transaction.
-He says they have simply taken the traditional process and systematized and streamlined it.
+Though the team first developed the systems that would lead to fast expansion, they designed them to support properly motivated and trained people.
+Real estate will always be a person-to-person business, and the team’s founders readily admit that the Five Doors system is not a reinvention of the transaction.
+They say they have simply taken the traditional process and systematized and streamlined it.

 But because of his tech-first approach, he offers his members a competitive advantage they can’t get from another broker.

 Because dotloop handles the transaction from end-to-end, including integration with CRM and accounting platforms, agents are freed up to do what they do best and admins can operate at a high capacity.